jellbrid/jellbrid/README.md

 - implement some sort of exponential backoff for requests that continuously just dont exist (like the looney toons seasons/episodes)
 - implement some sort of backoff for downloads that fail
+- implement a transparent, multitiered exponential backoff cache for requests that repeatedly are unable to be fulfilled

 ### Done
 - implement uncached downloads by number of seeders - X